openstack/skyline-console/docs/en/develop/3-10-FormItem-introduction.md

       ![network-select-table](/docs/zh/develop/images/form/network-select-table.png)

   - `volume-select-table`
-    - 选择硬盘的表单项
+    - volume selector
-    - 分 Tab 展示可用的、共享的云硬盘
+    - Display volumes that can be used or is shared in tabs.
-    - `disabledFunc`，配置什么样的云硬盘不可选
+    - `disabledFunc`, which volume can not be selected
-    - 以云主机挂载硬盘选择硬盘`src/pages/compute/containers/Instance/actions/AttachVolume.jsx`为例
+    - Take attach volumn as an example `src/pages/compute/containers/Instance/actions/AttachVolume.jsx` :

       ```javascript
       {